-PMI requests tobacco suppliers to submit annual self-assessment and carries out onsite reviews by a third party on water consumption and local water issues in the tobacco growing areas.
-Through these methods, PMI collects metrics on performance indicators incl. water extraction and quality, use of hazardous pesticides and others, integrates them into supplier scorecards and develops internal indicators such as water intensity.
-Suppliers are expected to annually improve their performance by demonstrating continuous improvements in the annual assessment.
-PMI uses individual supplier scorecard to track annual performance for each indicator.
+Through our Sustainable Tobacco Production (STP) program, PMI requests tobacco suppliers to submit annual self-assessments and carries out on-site reviews by a third party on water consumption and local water issues in the tobacco growing areas.
+Additionally, risk and shared water challenges are reviewed through Local Risk Assessment (LRA) on a three-year basis: an on the ground analysis of water stress conditions performed in collaboration with suppliers and involving a sample of their farmers.
+Through these methods, PMI collects metrics on performance indicators including water extraction and quality, use of hazardous or non-hazardous pesticides and integrates these metrics into supplier scorecards and develops internal indicators such as water intensity.
+Suppliers are expected to annually improve their performance by demonstrating continuous improvements in the STP annual assessment.
+PMI uses individual supplier scorecard to track annual performance for each indicator and the LRA results to prioritize interventions based on risk.
 Success is measured as the percentage of farmers implementing best practices, which result in the mitigation of water related risks and an increase of farmers resiliency.